-Want to understand the capabilities of your potential partner?
+Want to understand the capabilities of your potential product development partner?
 Start with these questions.

 You found the product development company at a trade show, and now you are visiting their office.
 They gave you a tour and asked if you had any questions.
 What should you ask?
 How can you determine if this company can actually develop your project successfully?
 Here are a few questions to get you started.